htmelle-inc/htmelle-curriculum/week_2/day_4/mobile_project_2/README.md

 ## Starter code

 Use this starter code.
-We've given you two fonts, `font-oswald` and `font-roboto`.
+We've given you two fonts, `font-web` and `font-heebo`.

 ```html
 <!DOCTYPE html>